siyuan-note/bazaar/README.md

 ## Push to icon bazaar

-Please make sure that the root path of your icon repository contains at least the following files before listing:
+Please make sure that the package.zip in the release contains at least the following files before listing:

 * icon.js
 * icon.json (please make sure the JSON format is correct)
+* icon.png (96*96, optional)
 * preview.png (please compress the image size within 512 KB)
 * README.md (please note the case)
 * Create a release on GitHub

-After confirmation, please [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the consi.json file in it.
-This file is the index of all community icon repositories, the format is:
+If it is the first publish, please [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the themes.json file in it.
+This file is the index of all community theme repositories, the format is:

 ```json
 {